stuttrup/Project-13/README1.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-  - What is the main advantage of automating configuration with Ansible?
   - Automation in Ansible allows IT administrators the ability to eliminate the redundancy in daily tasks.

 The playbook implements the following tasks:
 - Step 1 : Install Docker